ThanasisKouras/portfolio/README.md

 # Portfolio

-Welcome to my portfolio.
+My portfolio.
 Below are some of the projects I have worked on.
 Each project includes an image, a description, and a link to the GitHub repository.

 ---